Andy Skuce just told me that:

-Oh, Andy.
 Andy Andy Andy.

-That old meme?
+That geriatric meme?
 Really?

 “What worries us is that the current patterns of temperature change might prove distinctive, quite different from the patterns of natural variability in the past,” Barnett told me in 1996.
 Even then they were afraid they might find a hockey stick.

+A. This quote is from an Australian at [the Bureau of Meteorology Research Centre] (not Neville Nicholls)… What an idiot.
 The scientific community would shower me with gratitude if I said the world had cooled from 1998.
 OK it has, but it is only 7 years of data and it isn’t statistically significant.

 As you know, I’m not political.
 If anything, I would like to see climate change stop, so the science could be proved wrong, because of its consequences.
 This isn’t being political, it is being selfish.

-Bottom line: the ‘no upward trend’ has to continue for a total of 15 years before we breathe a sigh of relief.
+A. Bottom line: the ‘no upward trend’ has to continue for a total of 15 years before we breathe a sigh of relief.